The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Keywords for Alignment

 Words associated with each aspect of alignment give one a greater sense of their truths and ideals.
-This is not a list of traits which all beings of a particular alignment possess.
+This is not a list of traits that all beings of a particular alignment possess.

 Good: Altruistic, beauty, beneficial, compassionate, forthright, freedom, friendly, happiness, helpful, honest, just, kind, life, prosperous, scrupulous, selfless, trustworthy, truthful, virtuous, weal.